Can Dogs Have Autism? Here’s What the Experts Say

 “Observing your dog’s reaction to new environments or changes in routine can also provide clues,” says Dr Dench.
 Overall, your dog may be less sociable, struggling with certain situations or learning new things.

-When our beloved dogs act out of the ordinary, it’s only natural to worry and wonder why – but it’s important not to jump to conclusions.
-Unusual behaviours – even the ones mentioned – won’t always mean that your dog fits the CDB category, and there are a number of factors that could influence your dog’s behaviour, explains Caroline.
+Behaviours – even the ones mentioned above – won’t always mean that your dog fits the CDB category, and there are a number of factors that could influence your dog, explains Caroline.

-Sometimes, your dog’s behaviour might stem from discomfort, pain or another underlying health issue.
-One 2020 study found that up to 80 percent of behavioural problems in dogs have an underlying medical component.
-These can lead to behaviours such as withdrawal and hiding or avoiding social interaction, which might look like CDB, but could be something entirely different.
+Sometimes, your dog’s actions might stem from discomfort, pain or another underlying health issue.
+One 2020 study found that up to 80 percent of behavioural problemsopens in new tab in dogs have an underlying medical cause.
+Behaviours such as withdrawal, hiding or avoiding social interaction, which might look like CDB, but could be something entirely different.

-If your dog’s behaviour has changed, consulting your vet should always be your first step.
-They’ll be able to rule out potential causes such as deficiencies, thyroid issues or gut health concerns.
+If your dog’s behaviour has changed, your vet should always be your first port of call.
+They can rule out potential causes such as nutritional deficiencies, thyroid issues or gut health concerns – all of which can dramatically affect your pet’s demeanour.

-A full health check, including blood tests, is often recommended to get to the bottom of the issue.
+A full health check, including blood tests, is often recommended to get to the bottom of what’s going on.
 Sometimes, the answer isn’t as simple as a behavioural categorisation but a deeper health-related concern that can be managed or treated.

-The British Veterinary Association has debunkedopens in new tab the link between vaccinations and autism in dogs.
+Despite what some might think, the British Veterinary Association has debunkedopens in new tab the link between vaccinations and autism in dogs.
 “There is no scientific evidence to support a link between vaccines and autism in dogs,” says Dr Dench.
-“The benefits of vaccinations in preventing serious canine diseases far outweigh the unproven risks of inducing autism-like symptoms.”
+“The benefits of vaccinations in preventing serious canine diseases far outweigh the unproven risks of inducing ‘autism-like’ symptoms.”

-In a US surveyopens in new tab, 37 percent of dog owners believed that canine vaccination could cause their dogs to develop autism, reflecting similar debunked concerns about human vaccination.
-A 2023 studyopens in new tab showed 53 percent of people exhibiting some hesitancy to dog vaccination in the US.
+Despite this science, a US surveyopens in new tab found that 37 percent of dog parents believed that canine vaccination could cause their dogs to develop autism.
+A 2023 studyopens in new tab showed 53 percent of people had some hesitancy about vaccinating their dogs – showing how debunked human vaccine misinformation has unfortunately spread to pet care.

-How to help your dog live their best life
+How to help your dog thrive, whatever their unique personality traits

-If you’re concerned about your dog’s behaviour, a visit to the vet is always the first port of call, particularly to rule out any underlying medical causes or deficiencies.
-Once any health concerns are addressed, there are many ways to provide your dog with the extra care and support they might need.
+If you’re concerned about your dog’s behaviour, a visit to the vet is always step one, particularly to rule out any medical causes.
+Once any health concerns are addressed, there are plenty of ways to give your dog the support they might need.

 “It’s essential to approach this topic with an open mind and a commitment to the health and well-being of our canine companions,” highlights Dr Dench.

-If you feel like your dog might need some extra TLC, ASD-like behaviours or not, there are a few expert-backed things you can do to support them:
+If you feel like your dog might need some extra TLC, there are a few expert-backed things you can do to support them:

-Structure: a structured environment, routine and regular training sessions can significantly reduce stress and improve confidence in dogs.
+Structure: a structured and predictable environment, routine and regular training sessions can significantly reduce stress and boost confidence.

-Training: a specialised training programme that includes techniques for sensory processing can improve your communication with your dog.
+Training: specialised training programmesopens in new tab that include techniques for sensory processing can improve communication between you and your dog.

-Environment: make sure your dog has a dedicated, calm space for them to retreat to at home, an environment that makes them feel safe.
+Environment: make sure your dog has a dedicated, calm space for them to retreat to at home – somewhere that feels safe and secure.

 Rest: good quality sleep and rest is critical in reducing cortisol (the stress hormone) levels and improving overall well-being.

-Encouragement: inspire your dog to engage with you and the world by offering positive opportunities for exploration and activity.
+Encouragement: offer positive opportunities for exploration and activity.

-Space: allow them space and time to process and think about how they want to react in certain situations.
+Space: allow them space and time to process to think about how they want to react in different situations.

 If your dog needs extra help, reaching out to an animal behaviourist who specialises in ethical, force-free techniques, can be invaluable.
 Pairing this with guidance from a vet who understands behavioural issues ensures you’re taking a holistic approach to your dog’s care.

-Small changes to your dog’s daily life can also work wonders.
+Sometimes the smallest tweaks to your dog’s daily life can work wonders.
 “Optimism is a great thing for us to encourage in our dogs,” says Caroline.
 “Activities such as scent work or playing calming music can help change how your dog feels about the world.”

 Whether your dog is struggling with specific behaviours or just needs a little extra TLC, the right combination of veterinary support, structure and loving attention can help them lead a more positive and fulfilling life.